A step-by-step guide to creating an online community charter

 Key Insight: Understanding both the intrinsic (connection, learning) and extrinsic (recognition, rewards) motivators of your ideal members allows you to design a more effective and engaging community.

-Defining Success and Time to Value
+Step 3: Set Success Metrics and Time to Value

 Success in an online community is more than just tracking activity metrics like posts or comments.
 You need to set clear expectations for what success looks like for your organization and your members, and also establish how long it will take to deliver value (Time to Value, or TTV).